Trap Foods - Sweet Spreads

 So what's the problem then?
 For a lot of people, consuming sugar alcohols can lead to gastrointestinal issues like upset stomach, bloating, gas, and nausea.
 Some of them are still prone to spiking your blood sugar, with maltitol being the worst with a GI of 35 (for reference, sucrose has a GI of 65).
 Maltitol also contains the most calories of any sugar alcohol, at 1.6 calories per gram, or 40% of the calories of sucrose.

-Finally, we have the natural sweeteners.
+Finally, we have the zero calorie natural sweeteners.
 Both stevia and monk fruit are sweet extracts from plants.
 Think vanilla extract from a vanilla bean pod.
 Instead of giving a vanilla flavor, stevia leaves and monk fruit have sweet tastes.
-They’re about 200 times sweetener than table sugar.
+They're about 200 times sweetener than table sugar.

-Allulose on the other hand isn’t a sugar alcohol, but it has properties more closely aligned with it.
+Allulose on the other hand isn't a sugar alcohol, but it has properties more closely aligned with it.
 It occurs naturally in some fruits, and anything not absorbed exits your body in your urine.
-Like erythritol, allulose contains about 0.2 calories per gram, and is about 70% the sweetness of table sugar
+Like erythritol, allulose contains about 0.2 calories per gram, and is about 70% the sweetness of table sugar.

-Overall, I don’t have too much bad to say about the low calorie sweeteners.
+Overall, I don't have too much bad to say about the low calorie sweeteners.
 But I want to point them out for 3 main reasons.
 Firstly, most of these, like stevia, monk fruit, and all the artificial sweeteners, are many hundred times sweeter than table sugar.
 As such, any granulated forms of these contain very small amounts of the actual sweetener.
-Instead, the majority of the packet is either maltodextrin or dextrose, a flavorless sugar that’s added to bulk up the product, making it measure more similarly to sugar.
+Instead, the majority of the packet is either maltodextrin or dextrose, flavorless sugars that are added to bulk up the product, making it measure more similarly to sugar.
 Yes you heard that right; your sugar free sweeteners have sugar in them.
 Talk about irony.
 Instead try to get a liquid version of these sweeteners.
 I prefer to use liquid stevia or liquid monk fruit with essentially just water and the natural sweetener.

 Another main point against sugar substitutes are that all of these are relatively new products.
 As such, there has not been long term research on many of these sweeteners.
 Better to be safe then sorry, and only consume these in moderation.
 They're not a cheat code just because they have no calories.